plone/documentation/docs/classic-ui/viewlets.md

         return "margin-left: 10px; border:none; overflow:hidden; width:{}px; height:{}px;".format(params["width"], params["height"])
 ```

-Then a sample page template (like.pt).
-You can use TAL template variable *view* to refer to your viewlet class instance:
+Then in a sample page template ({file}`like.pt`), you can use the TAL template variable `view` to refer to your viewlet class instance.

 ```html
 <iframe scrolling="no"